-Medtronic PLC's (MDT) CEO Geoffrey Martha on Q2 2021 Results - Earnings Call Transcript
+Medtronic plc's (MDT) CEO Geoffrey Martha on Q2 2021 Results - Earnings Call Transcript

 Ryan Weispfenning

-Good morning and welcome to Medtronic's Fiscal Year 2021 Second Quarter Earnings Video Webcast.
+Good morning, and welcome to Medtronic's Fiscal Year 2021 Second Quarter Earnings Video Webcast.
 I am Ryan Weispfenning, Vice President and Head of Medtronic Investor Relations.
 Before we start the prepared remarks, I am going to share with you a few details to keep in mind about today's webcast.

 Joining me are Geoff Martha, Medtronic Chief Executive Officer and Karen Parkhill, Medtronic Chief Financial Officer.
 Geoff and Karen will provide comments on the results of our second quarter, which ended on October 30, 2020.
 After our prepared remarks, we'll take questions from the sell side analysts that cover the company.
 Today's events should last about an hour.